 Adjust the gymnast ring strings to hang a few inches off the ground.
 Grab both rings while the palms are facing each other.
 Start pulling your arms to the sides while slightly bending your elbows.

-At the top, try to squeeze the rings together to get a maximal contraction on your inner chest muscles.
-The flys are one of my favorite exercises for improving the appearance of the chest wall and making pectus excavatum less noticeable.
+At the top, squeeze the rings together to get a maximal contraction on your inner chest muscles.
+The flies are one of my favorite exercises for improving the appearance of the chest wall and making pectus excavatum less noticeable.

 If you’re a beginner, this exercise may be challenging for you.
 Try to do the exercise while you’re on your knees.
-The resistance will be lowered, which will allow you to do the exercise correctly and safely.
+The resistance will be lowered, allowing you to do the exercise correctly and safely.

-Doing rows on gymnast rings is similar to the traditional barbell or dumbbell rowing.
+Doing rows on gymnast rings is similar to traditional barbell or dumbbell rowing.
 This is an accessible introductory exercise to gymnast ring workouts.
-The way you do this compound exercise is by setting up the straps on a pull-up bar.
+You do this compound exercise by setting up the straps on a pull-up bar.

 Grab the rings with your hands, and keep your body parallel to the ground with only the heels touching the ground.
 When your body is more horizontal with the ground, the more complex the exercise is.

-Fully extend your arms, and while stabilizing the body, slowly row yourself up to the rings.
+Fully extend your arms, and slowly row yourself up to the rings while stabilizing the body.
 Then slowly lower yourself, and start the movement over.
 Perform as many repetitions as you can.

-However, this exercise will stimulate the muscles, making it more intermediate.
+However, this exercise will stimulate the muscles, making them more intermediate.
 If you find it easy, you can always add more weight using a dip belt or a heavy backpack.